-four times.
-A plane from each of the spatially transformed images is shown in Figure 4.14.
+process continued for a total of four times.
+A plane from each of the spatially transformed images is shown in Figure 4.17.

 Visually, the registered images appear very similar.
-This is not always a good indication of the quality of the registration (but it does confirm that the optimization algorithm has reduced the likelihood potentials).
+This is not always a good indication of the quality of the registration (but it does confirm that the optimisation algorithm has reduced the likelihood potentials).
 In theory, the wrong structures could be registered together, but distorted so that they look identical.
+For the examples shown here, the mapping between the images appeared satisfactory for brain structures that are consistently present and identifiable.

 The brain surfaces of the original images were extracted using the procedures described in Chapter 5.
 This involved a segmentation of grey and white matter on which morphological operations were performed to remove the small amounts of remaining non-brain tissue.
-The surfaces were then rendered.
+The surfaces were then rendered using tools within Matlab 5.3 (The Math Works, Natick, Mass., USA).
 A number of points were selected that were near the surface of the template brain (the average of the spatially transformed images).
+The points did not refer to any particular distinctive features, but were randomly selected from coronal slices spaced approximately 20mm apart.
 By using the computed spatial transformations, these points were projected on to the closest corresponding location on the rendered brain surfaces.
-Figure 4.15 shows the rendered surfaces.
+Figure 4.18 shows the rendered surfaces.
 Note that the large amount of cortical variability means that it is very difficult to objectively identify homologous locations on the surfaces of the different brains.
 The shapes of the internal brain structures are less variable, so the method is able to estimate transformations for these regions much more precisely.